 Ecuador coffee is a rarity.
-There are two problems with sourcing Ecuadorian coffee.
-The first is the low volume that the country exports.
 They ship out 400,000 pounds a year which sounds like a lot, but when you think about 50 million pounds a year out of Brazil and 15 million pounds a year out of Colombia, you understand Ecuador's industry is just a speck on the graph.
-The second problem is that all of the coffee here is still processed by hand by the individual farmers, and with varying success.
-And then all pooled together by the various members of the co-op.
-So finding a lot of Ecuador that actually shines is rare, although when you DO find one, they are magically good and reminiscient of a fine Panama bean.
-Increcibly floral and aromatic with creamy mouthfeel and sweet mildly fruity taste.
+So finding a lot of Ecuador that actually shines is rare, although when you DO find one, they are magically good and reminiscent of a fine Panama bean.
+Incredibly floral and aromatic with creamy mouthfeel and sweet mildly fruity taste.

 A City roast offers tremendous flavor.
 Far nicer than the other South American coffees we are used to.
-Here, you note the floral aroma and jasmine sweetness.
+Here, you note intense floral aroma.
 Low acidity.
-The floral beginning is followed with caramel and white grape, and a hint of almonds at the finish.
-I would compare it to a really nice Panama coffee.
+The floral beginning is followed with white grape, and a raspberry tang at the finish.

 As you go darker, you lose the sweetness and floral notes of the coffee.
 It's still good coffee, all the way up to the 2nd cracks, but with a coffee this special, you would be well advised to keep it at a light roast.